MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-expressroute/includes/3-how-expressroute-works.md

 ExpressRoute supports two peering schemes:

-- Use a private peering to connect to Azure IaaS and PaaS services.
-The resources that you access must all be located in one of more virtual networks with private IP addresses; you can't access resources through their public IP address over a private peering.
+- Use a private peering to connect to Azure IaaS and PaaS services deployed inside Azure virtual networks.
+The resources that you access must all be located in one or more Azure virtual networks with private IP addresses; you can't access resources through their public IP address over a private peering.
-- Use the Microsoft peering to connect to Office 365 services and Dynamic 365.
+- Use the Microsoft peering to connect to Azure PaaS services, Office 365 services, and Dynamics 365.

 ![Azure peering](../media/3-azure-peering.png)

-For detailed information about network and routing requirements, visit [ExpressRoute routing requirements](https://docs.microsoft.com/azure/expressroute/expressroute-routing)

 > [!NOTE]
 > The Azure portal also enables you to configure public peering.
 This form of peering enables you to connect to the public addresses exposed by Azure services.
 However, this peering is deprecated and is not available for new circuits.
-This module does not describe public peerings.
+This module does not describe public peering.

-## Create an ExpressRoute circuit and peerings
+## Create an ExpressRoute circuit and peering

 Establishing a connection to Azure through ExpressRoute is a multi-step process.
 You can perform many of these steps either using the Azure portal, or from the command line using PowerShell or the Azure CLI.
 This section describes the process using the Azure portal.
-If you want to use PowerShell, see [Create and modify an ExpressRoute circuit using PowerShell](https://docs.microsoft.com/azure/expressroute/expressroute-howto-circuit-arm).
-If you want to use the Azure CLI, visit [Create and modify an ExpressRoute circuit using CLI](https://docs.microsoft.com/azure/expressroute/howto-circuit-cli).

-**Create a circuit**
+For PowerShell and CLI instructions, see the **Learn more** section at the end of this module.

+### Create a circuit

 1. If you're using the Azure portal, click **Create a resource** > **Networking** > **ExpressRoute**
-2. On the **Create ExpressRoute circuit** page, fill in the fields as follows.
+1. On the **Create ExpressRoute circuit** page, fill in the fields as follows.

     | Property  | Value  |
     |---|---|